- Germany’s overconfidence in autonomous driving

 - Customs warns against harmful children’s products from the West

 - CATL plans new battery factory in Shanghai

 - Beijing urges provinces to meet climate targets

 Johnny Erling’s column recalls the massacre in the streets of Beijing and Tiananmen Square.
 The leaders of the CP have almost completely erased this period of Chinese history from social memory through censorship and repression.
-But a small number of brave people are still reminding Xi Jinping and the CP China of the violent suppression of the democracy movement in the 100th year of the party’s existence.
+But a small number of brave people are still reminding Xi Jinping and the CCP of the violent suppression of the democracy movement in the 100th year of the Party’s existence.

 Only a few days ago, Xi called on his comrades to create a “trustworthy, lovable, and respectable” image for China.
 In July, the CP will celebrate its birthday.
 It will be a pompous celebration, full of patriotism, commemorating the achievements of the country and the Party.
 A fireworks display of propaganda, including abroad.
-Especially at this time, trading partners as well as system rivals and competitors must not tire of reminding the CP of its dark hours and exhorting the Party and its leaders to respect human rights in Xinjiang, in Tibet, in Hong Kong and elsewhere.
+Especially at this time, trading partners, system rivals, and competitors must not tire of reminding the CP of its dark hours and exhorting the Party and its leaders to respect human rights in Xinjiang, Tibet, Hong Kong and elsewhere.

 Catching up with autonomous driving: Germany lags far behind

 But even a quick glance at China shows that he is exaggerating in his description of developments in Germany.
-Since December 2020, for example, autonomously driving taxis from AutoX have been on the road in part of the southern Chinese city of Shenzhen without a safety driver and central control – i.e. in driving mode 4.
-In the northeastern suburb of Pingshan, they can now be freely booked by customers via an app.
+Since December 2020, for example, autonomously driving taxis from AutoX have been on the road in parts of the southern Chinese city of Shenzhen without a safety driver and central control – i.e., in driving mode 4.
+In the northeastern suburb of Pingshan, they can now be freely booked by customers via app.
 25 taxis are on the road there.
-They do not follow a fixed route, but remain in the district of 600,000 residents, which covers around 168 square kilometres – a lot of hustle and bustle and high traffic volumes are inevitable there.
+They do not follow a fixed route but remain in the district of 600,000 residents, which covers around 168 square kilometers – a lot of hustle and bustle and high traffic volumes are inevitable.